eng-robsonsampaio/3dmaximize/README.md

 Save the file and exit [ctrl+o] to save and [ctrl+x] to exit

+## Also change the asound.conf with sudo (if not created then create it)
+    sudo nano /etc/asound.conf

+    pcm.!default {
+        type hw
+        card 1
+    }

+    ctl.!default {
+        type hw
+        card 1
+    }

 ## Install pyaudio
     sudo apt-get install -y python3-pyaudio

 ## Check the alsamixer and rejust the mic and volume gain if you will
     alsamixer

+## Do the same with sudo
+    sudo alsamixer

 ## Install pulseaudio (this will take a while)
     sudo apt-get install -y pulseaudio